Nanoparty/AlpineShred/README.md

 # AlpineShred
 An arcade game about snowboarding down a snowy mountain.
+Made in Unity.

+## Play Now

+Game is available to download and play for free on Windows, Mac, and Linux at https://dispixel.itch.io/alpine-shred

 <p align="center">
   <img src="Screenshots/screenshot2.png" />
   <img src="Screenshots/screenshot4.png" />
 </p>

+## Features

+### Infinite Runner

+Test your reflexes as you snowboard down the mountain at increasingly fast speeds and dense forests.
+Watch out for obstacles and try to collect as many stars as you can!

+### Online Leaderboards

+Go head to head with people around the world to see who can rack up the highest score!

-### Dependencies
+## Dependencies
 This project depends on the following paid assets:

 - [Easy Save 3](https://assetstore.unity.com/packages/tools/utilities/easy-save-the-complete-save-data-serializer-system-768)